TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

-                                (default: no rmats_pairs specified) --run_name                    User specified name used as prefix for output files (defaut: no prefix, only date and time) --download_from               Database to download FASTQ/BAMs from (available = 'TCGA', 'GTEX' or 'GEN3-DRS', 'SRA') (string) false should be used to run local files on the HPC (Sumner).
+                                (default: no rmats_pairs specified) --run_name                    User specified name used as prefix for output files (defaut: no prefix, only date and time) --download_from               Database to download FASTQ/BAMs from (available = 'TCGA', 'GTEX' or 'GEN3-DRS', 'SRA', 'FTP') (string) false should be used to run local files on the HPC (Sumner).
 				'TCGA' can also be used to download GDC data including HCMI data.
                                 (default: false)